gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 I mean, they went out of their way.
 We relied on it for very many years.
 They were, you know, always there.
-Frederick, at least, was always there to support it as well.
+Fredrik, at least, was always there to support it as well.
 But my recollection is that CNRI paid for this.

 **It's not impossible.